 Message from the Executive Director

-This report is just a glimpse of the impact we have been able to have in 2020 through dedicated leadership, volunteers and donors.
+This report provides a glimpse of the impact we have been able to have in 2021.

 Christine Montague-Hicks M.ED, NCC, LCMHC

 |Provide board education and training||Increase staff capacity||Offer training to parents on and about social media||Identify and reach all potential donors|

 |Increase space||Provide guidance to minority parents on educational advocacy||Diversify funding sources|

 |Increase visibility of our programs||Offer youth programs to foster social, wellness and leadership development|

 |Develop a coalition of strategic partnerships||Engage parents / community in program development|

 |Increase volunteer capacity||Offer education in financial and economic empowerment|

 Berean Community Center received $78,761.07 in revenue for the fiscal year.
 Our revenue came from Berean Baptist Church, BCC Board of Directors, general donations, and grants.